 Investors in our company will be subject to increased dilution upon conversion of our preferred stock and upon the exercise of outstanding stock options and warrants.
-There were 54,298,821 shares of our common stock outstanding as of June 24, 2010.
-As of that date, preferred stock outstanding could be converted into 10,000 shares of our common stock and stock options and warrants outstanding that are exercisable represented an additional 21,901,049 shares of our common stock that could be issued in the future.
+There were 53,573,965 shares of our common stock outstanding as of June 3, 2010.
+As of that date, preferred stock outstanding could be converted into 10,000 shares of our common stock and stock options and warrants outstanding that are exercisable represented an additional 27,522,815 shares of our common stock that could be issued (for which cash would need to be remitted to us for exercise) in the future.
 Most of the outstanding shares of our common stock, as well as the vast majority of the shares of our common stock that may be issued under our outstanding options and warrants, are not restricted from trading or have the contractual right to be registered.